Shivanandroy/GameOfThrones3D/README.md

 # GameOfThrones3D
-Visualizing Game of Thrones using BERT
+Visualizing Game of Thrones with BERT